-The aim of the Deteriorating Patient workstream is to reduce the level of harm and mortality experienced by people using healthcare services.
-This is achieved by reliable recognition and response to acutely unwell patients.
-The SPSP team supports this by focusing on:
+The aim of the SPSP Acute Adult Deteriorating Patient Programme is to reduce the level of harm experienced by people using healthcare services.

-• early recognition of acute physiological deterioration through the National Early Warning Score (NEWS),
+- early recognition of acute physiological deterioration through the National Early Warning Score (NEWS/NEWS 2)

-• person centred care planning based on an individual’s clinical condition and goals of care, and
+- person centered care planning based on an individual's clinical condition and goals of care, and

 Resources and downloads